-The findings from this ground-breaking study have been used to inform College directions and the development of the new Learning Futures Framework for Lourdes Hill College.
-A copy of the summary of the key findings is available on request.
+During 2017 the findings from this ground-breaking study were used to inform college directions and the development of a new pedagogical framework, the new Learning Futures Framework, for Lourdes Hill College.

 Personal Pedagogy Program 2017